indeedeng/imhotep/docs/metrics.md

   <tr>
     <td valign="top">Function calls:
     <ul>
        <li>count() returns the number of documents in the group.
-Each document has an implicit value or 1.</li>
+Each document has an implicit value of 1.</li>
        <li>exp(...) applies the Math.exp() function to the specified metric.
 The scalingFactor defaults to 1.  </li>
        <li>field="term" and field=integer return the number of documents with the defined field value.</li>
        <li>floatscale(...) converts floating point numbers stored in strings to scaled integers.</li>